-Campers are not allowed to have a cell phone at camp.
+Campers are not permitted to have a cell phone at camp under any circumstances.
 We would appreciate the cooperation of parents/guardians with this policy.
-Any cell phones or electronics found at camp will be confiscated and placed in camp's safe until your child returns home.
+Any cell phones or electronics found at camp will be confiscated and placed in the office safe until your child returns home.
 You will be notified if your child violates this protocol.
 We view the opportunity to disconnect as a gift for your children while at camp.
 Thank you for supporting this effort to simplify the camp experience and to build additional interpersonal skills.